OstermD/EAIK/README.md

 An implementation of our method is made available as an [Open-Source Implementation](https://github.com/OstermD/EAIK), of a [Python Toolbox](https://pypi.org/project/EAIK/) that allows automatic analytical IK derivation and computation for a large set of manipulators.
 In contrast to other general solvers, our implementation doesn't rely on symbolic manipulation and, therefore, surpasses the derivation speed of these methods by several magnitudes.
 This allows the application of analytical IK in scenarios where both quick and accurate IK derivation and computation are essential - such as modular robotics - which are currently dominated by numeric solvers.
-More information regarding additional experimental results, future contributions and the source-code are available on our project website.

 The current implementation of our method (V.0.0.1) allows us to analytically derive the IK of the following manipulator-families: